-Although it is still too early to declare total victory in the fight against Pink Bollworm, Arizona is enjoying some of the lowest pesticide usage in cotton in over 35 years.
+Arizona cotton continues to enjoy some of the lowest pesticide usage in cotton in over 36 years.
 This benefit to Arizona's cotton industry would not be possible without Bt cotton, advanced chemical formulations and Pink Bollworm eradication.
+Notwithstanding any positive finds in the coming seasons, we hope to claim eradication once the fine details of the post eradication regulatory and technical aspects of the program are determined.